 - Read your edTPA Handbook carefully to note the limits on length of clips and the teaching and learning emphasis for your subject area.

-- Obtaining Consent forms from students and other adults who will appear in your video.
+- Obtain Consent forms from students and other adults who will appear in your video.

 - Select a camera and practice recording in advance.
 Ensure that the audio and video quality on the recording is adequate for evaluation.